g2-inc/migrationator/README.md

 1. email
 1. userlist

-Verbs are modular and reside in lib/verbs.
+Verbs are modular and reside in `lib/migrationator/verbs`.
 Adding a new verb is as easy as performing the following steps:

-1. Adding the verb to the `lib/util.zsh:sanity_checks` whitelist
+1. Adding the verb to the `lib/migrationator/util.zsh:sanity_checks` whitelist.
-1. Adding the verb's code to the `lib/verbs` directory.
-Filename
+1. Adding the verb's code to the `lib/migrationator/verbs` directory.
-   format: ${VERBNAME}.zsh.
-For example, a hypothetical `calendar` verb's code would reside in the `lib/verbs/calendar.zsh` file.
+   Filename format: ${VERBNAME}.zsh.
+For example, a hypothetical `calendar` verb's code would reside in the `lib/migrationator/verbs/calendar.zsh` file.
 1. Implementing required functions.

 Each verb must implement the following functions: